-- Up until midterm or “last day to drop without academic penalty,” the faculty member may withdraw any student who has ceased to attend/participate actively in a class, and the student will receive a grade of “W” on their academic record.
+- Up until midterm or “last day to drop without academic penalty,” the student must submit a course or semester withdrawal to receive a grade of “W” on their academic record.
 After 16 semester hours of withdrawals, all subsequent withdrawals will result in a grade of "WF" on the student's academic record.

-- After midterm or “last day to drop without academic penalty,” faculty can continue to withdraw any student who has ceased to attend/participate actively in a class; however, the student will receive a grade of “WF” on their academic record.
+- After midterm or “last day to drop without academic penalty,” the student may request a course or semester withdrawal to receive a grade of “WF” on their academic record.

-- The Registrar’s office notifies students of faculty/withdrawal actions; the Financial Aid Office is also notified.
-The student is responsible for understanding a withdrawal or faculty withdrawal may result in loss of financial aid and that failing to properly withdraw from a course may result in receiving a failing grade of “F” for the course.
+- The student is responsible for understanding the withdrawal process which may result in loss of financial aid and that failing to properly withdraw from a course may result in receiving a grade of “FA” for non attendance.